Materials and Process Engineering

 This programme contains two overlapping engineering disciplines.
 Materials engineers make critical decisions in selecting the best materials for a particular function; process engineers make critical decisions in the processes and utilities required to manufacture the product.
 Examples include converting trees into paper and fibre board and iron sand into steel.

-You must gain University Entrance, including a minimum of 16 credits in NCEA at Level 3 in calculus, and at least 14 credits in both Chemistry and Physics at Level 3.
+You must gain University Entrance, including a minimum of 16 credits in NCEA at Level 3 in calculus, and at least 14 credits in Physics at Level 3.
 Some first-year papers have specific prerequisites so check the paper list carefully.

 Planning Your Degree